The Olympia Theatre

 Jungle have announced a huge headline tour that will run throughout 2018 and 2019.
 The tour will include a stop off in Dublin's iconic Olympia Theatre on Monday 18th February 2019.

-Tickets priced from €27.50 inclusive of booking fee & €1 restoration levy are on sale now via Ticketmaster.ie, usual Ticketmaster outlets nationwide (list here) including The Olympia Theatre Box Office, and by calling Ticketmaster at The Olympia Phone Bookings on 0818 719 330.
+Tickets priced from €27.50 inclusive of booking fee & €1 restoration levy are SOLD OUT via Ticketmaster.ie, usual Ticketmaster outlets nationwide (list here) including The Olympia Theatre Box Office, and by calling Ticketmaster at The Olympia Phone Bookings on 0818 719 330.

 The fees for this event include a €1.00 restoration levy.
 The restoration levy will allow The Olympia Theatre to invest in maintaining and enhancing the theatre to ensure that it continues to consistently deliver the highest quality experience for theatre goers, actors, performers & producers.